Frequently Asked Questions

 Every student is encouraged to participate in all Clubs/Organizations, Greek Life, Intramurals, Club Sports, D-1 Athletics, and activities on campus.
-Be sure to check the SHU News & Events on the homepage for 'Today's Events' as well as the Student Activities Calendar on the Getting Involved page; there are many activities, sporting events and club meetings that you can attend.
+Be sure to check your SHU email on a daily basis!
+You'll receive an email every Friday called "This Week @ SHU" where all events for the week will be listed; there are many activities, sporting events and club meetings that you can attend.
 If you have any questions, please contact Amy Ricci, Director of Student Activities, firstname.lastname@example.org.

 All of the clubs/organizations that are offered through the Student Life/Student Activities Office are offered to all full-time undergraduate students, regardless of whether they are a commuter or resident student.
 We encourage all students to get involved in a club, fraternity/sorority, club sport, intramural team, etc.